 - 6-8 apples I used grannysmith & honeycrisp

-- sprinkles or toppings of choice i.e. shredded coconut, chocolate chips, etc
+- sprinkles or toppings of choice i.e. chopped nuts, shredded coconut, chocolate chips, etc

-Combine all ingredients in a medium sauce pan and bring to a boil, stirring constantly, until the mixture is dark and thick.
-About 4-5 minutes.
+- Combine all ingredients in a medium saucepan and bring to a boil, whisking occasionally, until the mixture is dark and thick.
+About 15 minutes.

-Immediately coat the apples with the caramel then sprinkle on the toppings of your choosing.
+- Remove baking sheet from the fridge and coat the apples with the caramel, immediately sprinkling them with the toppings of your choosing.